Hakodate Transportation Bureau: Hakodate City Tram

 For most of the day, trams run every ten minutes on each route, or every five minutes on the section between Yunokawa and Jūjigai, which is shared by both routes.
 After 19.00 the frequency is reduced to one tram every twenty minutes on each route, or every ten minutes on the shared section.

-ICAS nimoca Card, a magnetic prepaid card, is accepted for payment of fares.
+IC cards are accepted for payment of fares.
+The IC card issued by the department is the ICAS nimoca card.